|

 before you can reach it with your net.
 Average sizes are from 4 to 9

-pounds, however every year they come in with sizes from 16 to 20
+pounds, however every year guests come in with photos of 20+

-pounds!
-May finds them near the surface and by June in fairly shallow
+pounders!
+May finds them near the surface, by June in fairly shallow

 water early in the month, but will move deeper as the water